 '''

-do_stage = True
+do_stage = False

 project = 'LCX_YYY'

 cls = CorrelatedDataProduct

 if not context.set_project(project) :

 raise Exception("You are not member of project %s" % project)

 query_observations = Observation.select_all().project_only()

 uris = set() # All URIS to stage

 for observation in query_observations :

 print("Querying ObservationID %s" % observation.observationId)

 Instead of querying on the Observations of the DataProduct, all

 DataProducts could have been queried

-dataproduct_query = cls.observations.contains(observation)

-isValid = 1 means there should be an associated URI

-dataproduct_query &= cls.isValid == 1

 '''

 '''

+dataproduct guery = cls.observations.contains(observation)

+isValid = 1 means there should be an associated URI

+dataproduct guery &= cls.isValid == 1

-for dataproduct in dataproduct_query :
+for dataproduct in dataproduct query :

 This DataProduct should have an associated URL

-fileobject = ((FileObject.data_object == dataproduct) &
+fileobject = ((FileObject.data object == dataproduct) &

-(FileObject.isValid > 0)).max('creation_date')
+(FileObject.isValid > 0)).max('creation date')

 if fileobject :

 print("URI found %s" % fileobject.URI)

 uris.add(fileobject.URI)

 else :

 print("No URI found for %s with dataProductIdentifier %d" %

-(dataproduct.class.name, dataproduct.dataProductIdentifier))
+(dataproduct. class . name , dataproduct.dataProductIdentifier))

 print("Total URI's found %d" % len(uris))

-if do_stage :
+if do stage :

 stager = LtaStager()

 stager.stage_uris(uris)

 '''

-The following will find and stage subbands 301 and 302 for all targets within two different projects.
+The following will find subbands 301 and 302 for all targets within two different projects.
 Pay attention to the difference between the keys subband and stationSubband; the former is a sequential number assigned to each subband in an observation, while the latter is linked to the frequency at which the observation was performed.
 Example: an observation was set up covering the range 30-77.3 MHz with two simultaneous beams using 244 subbands each.
 In this case, subband will range from 0 to 487, while stationSubband from 153 to 396.
+The stationSubband information is stored in the observation, but not in the pipeline products (which instead contain the frequency).
+If you want to search on stationSubband, you must perform your search on observations first, then fetch the pipelines linked to those observations.
+If you use frequency, you can search directly on pipelines.
+As a general advise, before performing a search on a keyword, you need to understand thoroughly what that keyword means and where it is stored, otherwise you may not find the data you are looking for.

 '''

 do stage = False

 project1 = 'LCX YYY'

 project2 = 'LCZ VVV'

 subband1 = 301

 subband2 = 302

 cls = CorrelatedDataProduct

 All URIS to stage

-uris = {
+uris = \{

 project1: set(),

 project2: set(),

 }

 for project in (project1, project2) :

 print("Using project %s" % project)

 if not context.set project(project) :

 raise Exception("You are not member of project %s" % project)

 query observations = Observation.select all().project only()

 for observation in query observations :

+'''

+'''

 print("Querying ObservationID %s" % observation.observationId)

 dataproduct query = cls.observations.contains(observation)

 isValid = 1 means there should be an associated URI

-dataproduct guery &= cls.isValid == 1
+dataproduct query &= cls.isValid == 1

-dataproduct guery &= ((cls.subband == subband1) | (cls.subband ==
+dataproduct query &= ((cls.subband == subband1) | (cls.subband ==

 subband2))

 Or for stationSubband do :

-#dataproduct guery &= ((cls.stationSubband == subband1) |
+#dataproduct_query &= ((cls.stationSubband == subband1) |

-'''

-'''

 (cls.stationSubband == subband2))

 for dataproduct in dataproduct query :

 This DataProduct should have an associated URL

 fileobject = ((FileObject.data object == dataproduct) &

 (FileObject.isValid > 0)).max('creation date')

 if fileobject :

 print("URI found %s" % fileobject.URI)

 uris[project].add(fileobject.URI)

 else :

 print("No URI found for %s with dataProductIdentifier %d" %

 (dataproduct.class.name, dataproduct.dataProductIdentifier))

 for project in (project1, project2) :

 print("Total URI's found for project %s: %d" % (project,

 len(uris[project])))

 stager = LtaStager()

 for project in (project1, project2) :

 if do stage :

 stager.stage uris(uris[project])

 '''

-Here, we find and stage data between freq1 and freq2 taken within one project between day1 and day2
+Here, we find data between freq1 and freq2 taken within one project between day1 and day2